jcreason/brewninja/README.md

 ###Requirements
 - Raspberry Pi<br/>
 I used [Raspbian "wheezy"](http://www.raspberrypi.org/downloads) as my install image.
-All of this should be possible regardless of which distro you use, but do be aware of the hardfloat vs. softfloat issues...
+All of this should be possible regardless of which distro you use, but do be aware of the difference between hardfloat vs. softfloat and which one your distro uses.

 - BrewNinja Code<br/>
-You know, clone the git repo or download the source code.
+This code here, so clone the git repo or download the source code.

 - Java 7+<br/>
 I am using Java 8 downloaded from [here](http://jdk8.java.net/download.html).
 It is an